dfinity/interface-spec/spec/index.md

 The `sender_sig` field is calculated by signing the concatenation of the 11 bytes `\x0Aic-request` (the domain separator) and the 32 byte [request id](#request-id) with the secret key that belongs to the key specified in the last delegation or, if no delegations are present, the public key specified in `sender_pubkey`.

-The delegation field, if present, must not contain more than four delegations.
+The delegation field, if present, must not contain more than 20 delegations.

 ### Representation-independent hashing of structured data {#hash-of-map}